JLLeitschuh/ktlint-gradle/README.md

 - Format tasks ignore baseline.
 See [#1072](https://github.com/pinterest/ktlint/issues/1072) KtLint issue for more details.
 - One baseline file is generated per one Gradle project (module).

+Run task `ktlintGenerateBaseline` to generate a new baseline.

 #### Testing KtLint snapshots

 To test KtLint snapshots add following configuration into project build script (latest KtLint snapshot version name